 Honorees were recognized during CUTC’s Annual Awards Banquet in Washington, D.C., and awards were presented in these categories:

 The Lifetime Achievement in Transportation Research & Education: Recognizes individuals who have contributed immensely throughout their professional lives to transportation research and education by working in government, business or non-governmental organizations.

 Robert Skinner, Jr., executive director, Transportation Research Board in Washington, D.C.

 Distinguished Contribution to University Transportation and Research: Given to individuals who have had a long history of significant and outstanding contribution to university-level transportation education and research.

-CUTC-ARTBA New Faculty Award: Presented to tenure-track educators in recognition of outstanding reaching and research contributions.
+CUTC-ARTBA New Faculty Award: Presented to tenure-track educators in recognition of outstanding teaching and research contributions.

-CUTC-ARTBA Administrative Leadership Award: Honors individuals in a staff position or non-tenure-track faculty position who has contributed outstanding administrative leadership contributions to the transportation field by non-academic appointments.
+CUTC-ARTBA Administrative Leadership Award: Honors individuals in a staff or non-tenure-track faculty position who have made outstanding administrative leadership contributions to the field of transportation.

 Milton Pikarsky Award: Presented to two graduate students in the transportation field for the best doctoral dissertation and M.S. thesis with an emphasis on science and technology.